ADVANCED CLINICAL FUNCTIONAL NEUROANATOMY

 We will now attempt to put all this functional Neuroanatomy info into a complete clinical model.
 We will put the whole functional system together we will review ,Systems Neuroscience, Graph Theory, Tensiometry, Complexity Theory.
 We will look at all Brodmann and subcortical areas and describe each as the relate to specific functional Networks and hubs ,We will discuss the neuroanatomy and function of each network in detail including ,The Visual Network ,Default Mode Network, Salience Network, Executive Function Network ( fronto parietal), The Dorsal and Ventral Attention Networks, Limbic Network, Somatic Motor Network .We will discuss in detail The functional Neuroanatomy and Laterality, as well as clinical implications of dysfunction of these networks with specific conditions.
 Lastly we review specific examination findings related to Brodmann areas, lobes, subcortical areas and networks.
 We will also discuss specific objective Functional Testing to quantify and isolate specific functional lesions .
 We discuss in detail various forms of bottom up and top down , treatment approaches including the most cutting edge brain assessment and stimulation tools

 This course can be done as a precursor to, along with or after the Fellowship Course in CND.
 They are very different courses that are designed to be taken separately but yet perfectly complement one another.
-For Healthcare professionals, Diplomate CE hours will be available for all modules.
+For Healthcare professionals, Diplomate CE hours will be available for a total of 60 hours for the course.